 Managing payment applications and their attributes is a fundamental aspect of issuing EMV® cards.
 A card is no longer just a plastic token, but is a container for one or more payment applications, together with their account and personal information, risk and other parameters, and security settings.
-With card and application lifecycle management, issuers can issue cards and then manage risk and card data – including PIN – by maintaining on-chip settings remotely.
+Non-payment applications such as e-ID, loyalty or transit ticketing may also be installed in the card.
+With card and application lifecycle management, issuers can issue cards with single or multiple apps, and then manage risk and card data – including PIN – by maintaining on-chip settings remotely.

 Click here to jump to Aconite Technology Banking Solutions.